Small-span Hermitian matrices over quadratic integer rings: Maximal small-span infinite families

 In Figures~\ref{fig:maxcycs1}, \ref{fig:maxcycs2}, and \ref{fig:maxcycs3}, we have three infinite families of cyclotomic templates $\mathcal T_{2k}$, $\mathcal C_{2k}$, and $\mathcal C_{2k+1}$.
 The sets $(\mathcal T_{2k}, R)$, $(\mathcal C_{2k}, S)$, and $(\mathcal C_{2k+1}, S)$ are sets of maximal cyclotomic graphs where $R = \mathcal O_{\Q(\sqrt{d})}$ for $d = -1$ or $d = -3$, and $S = \mathcal O_{\Q(\sqrt{d})}$ for $d \in \left \{-7,-2,-1,2\right \}$.

 All of the eigenvalues of the maximal connected cyclotomic graphs, in the sets $(\mathcal T_{2k}, R)$, $(\mathcal C_{2k}, S)$, and $(\mathcal C_{2k+1}, S)$, are equal to $\pm 2$ with at least one pair of eigenvalues having opposite signs.
 Hence each of these graphs has span equal to $4$.
 We want to find small-span graphs contained inside these maximal connected cyclotomic templates.
 We look for subgraphs that have span equal to $4$.
-This way, we can recognise that a subgraph does not have small-span if it contains one of these subgraphs.
-In Figure~\ref{fig:span4graphs} we list $4$ infinite families of cyclotomic sub-templates having span equal to $4$.
+This way, we can recognise that a graph is not small-span if it contains one of these as a subgraph.